Filmsite Movie Review

 Roy: You can't fool us by agreeing with us.

-COSMIC KIDNAPING - Indiana Woman Blames Disappearance of Three Year-Old Son on Clouds - Guiler Says She will Search Out of State if Indiana Police Discontinue Their Efforts
+COSMIC KIDNAPING (sic) - Indiana Woman Blames Disappearance of Three Year-Old Son on Clouds - Guiler Says She will Search Out of State if Indiana Police Discontinue Their Efforts

 Let's get in touch with those Forest Service people.
 We're gonna end up in a wilderness area with vehicular traffic.
-And that's strictly sacred cow stuff for those folks in Wyoming.
+And that's strictly 'sacred cow' stuff for those folks in Wyoming.
 If this mission fully develops, I get white knuckles just thinkin' about what might be ahead for those folks.

 What I need is something so scary it'll clear three hundred square miles of every living Christian soul!

-At the Neary's home during dinnertime, Roy heaps his plate with a large spoonful of mashed potatoes - the second manifestation of his internal vision.
+At the Neary's home during dinnertime, Roy heaps his plate with a large spoonful of mashed potatoes - [Note: This is the FIFTH manifestation of the imprinted image.].
 As his family watches him intently piling up spoonful after spoonful of potatoes and toying with the sculpted shape, they believe he has begun to lose all sense of reason and sanity.
 His older son looks on with pain and sadness covering his face, and Roy shame-facedly acknowledges their strained, alienated looks: "Well, I guess you've noticed something a little strange with Dad.
-It's OK.
+It's OK, though.
 I'm still Dad.
-I can't describe it - what I'm feeling."
-Later that evening, Roy sculpts a clay mountain, again striving to reproduce the elusive, malleable shape which has possessed his mind since the alien encounters.
-Sweating and troubled, he becomes more and more frustrated because the strange-looking mountain is still not right.
-He runs outside and screams to the heavens: "What is it?"
+I can't describe it - what I'm feeling and what I'm thinking.
+This means something.
+This is important."
+Later that evening, Roy sculpts a clay mountain in the middle of the train set landscape, again striving to reproduce the elusive, malleable shape which has possessed his mind since the alien encounters.
+[Note: This is the SIXTH manifestation of the imprinted image.]

 Now completely crazed, Roy begins tearing plants out of the ground in the garden and heaving them through the kitchen window into his suburban home.
 After throwing more shovelfuls of dirt through the window and gathering bricks and chicken wire scavenged from his neighbor and the garbage, he excitedly explains:

-I figured it out, that's all.
+Ronnie, if I don't do this, that's when I'm gonna need a doctor....I figured it out, that's all.
 Will you just listen?...Have you ever looked at something and it's crazy and then you looked at it in another way and it's not crazy at all?...Don't be scared.
 Just don't be scared.
 I feel really good.
 Everything's gonna be all right.
 I haven't felt this good in years.

-At the top of the news tonight, a rail disaster.
-At Devils Tower, Wyoming, a train loaded with a dangerous chemical gas went off the rails and has forced the widest area evacuations in the history of these controversial Army rail shipments.
+At the top of the news tonight, a rail disaster....At Devils Tower, Wyoming, a train loaded with a dangerous chemical gas went off the rails and has forced the widest area evacuation in the history of these controversial Army rail shipments.
 Fortunately, much of the surrounding area has been closed to the public for three weeks for renovation to the national park there...The Army and National Guard units are supervising the evacuation.
 It is estimated that from 35 to 50 thousand people are affected.
 The families that have been dislocated have been assured that the danger will be over within seventy-two hours.
 We've seen the Army here, the Corps of Engineers, and the Chemical Engineers...Once the toxic concentration is down to fifty parts per million, then the danger will be past.
 This means that the park's residents will be back in their own homes by the weekend.
 Of course, it's small consolation to the livestock in the area, although ranchers have been notified...This means, order your steak well-done, Walter.
-[The scene was originally to be shot with CBS's Walter Cronkite, but then switched to ABC's Howard K. Smith - therefore, the confusing reference.]
+[Note: The scene was originally to be shot with CBS's Walter Cronkite, but then switched to ABC's Howard K. Smith - therefore, the confusing reference.]
 Devils Tower, Wyoming was the first National Monument erected in this country by Theodore Roosevelt in 1915...

-Jillian is listening to the same news broadcast several miles away: "Thousands of civilian refugees are fleeing the area, spurred on by rumors that the seven tanker cars that overturned...were filled to capacity with GM nerve gas...."
-In a living room decorated with watercolor paintings of the mountain, she is awakened by the familiar mound - she etches its outline with her finger on her TV screen.
-Roy has the same awakening when he focuses on the broadcast:
+In her motel room decorated with watercolor paintings of the mountain, Jillian recognizes the familiar mound (almost 900 feet tall) - she etches its outline with her finger on her TV screen.
+Roy has the same awakening when he focuses on the TV broadcast:

 Previous Page Next Page